grain-lang/grain/stdlib/float64.md

 e : Float64
 ```

-Eulers Number represented as a Float64 value.
+Euler's number represented as a Float64 value.

 ## Conversions